 Energy Use

 After considering noise, energy use is another key factor when you’re choosing a small dehumidifier, especially if you plan to run it regularly.
-You should check the daily energy rating first; some efficient models use as little as 0.55 kWh per day, which can keep operating costs low.
+You should check the daily energy rating first; some compact models are designed to keep operating costs low.
 Low wattage matters too, so look for units in the 25 to 40 watt range if you want to limit electricity use.
-Even compact models can still pull up to 450 ml of moisture per day without wasting power.
+Compact models can still pull moisture from the air without using as much power as large units.
 If you want steadier performance, choose one with gradual dehumidification modes, since they avoid sharp energy spikes and keep humidity changes more comfortable for you.

 Auto Shut-Off